cansik/pg4nosql/README.md

 drop | not implemented yet!

 ### About
-The wrapper has been written for a science project in is an early alpha version!
+The wrapper has been written for a science project and is still an early alpha version!